hfdavidyu/academic-kickstart/content/publication/On-the-Alpha-Intensity-Correlation-in-GRBs-Subphotospheric-Heating-with-Varying-Entropy/index.md

 +++
-title = "On the α-Intensity Correlation in GRBs Subphotospheric Heating With Varying Entropy" date = 2019-04-01T23:32:12+08:00 draft = false
+title = "On the α-Intensity Correlation in GRBs: Subphotospheric Heating With Varying Entropy" date = 2019-04-01T23:32:12+08:00 draft = false